A Bit About Me:

-I work with people of all ages and abilities who share one thing in common - they can't get past some invisible line or barrier to improve their health, physical activity, or sports performance.
+I work with people of all ages and abilities who share one thing in common - they can't get past some invisible line or barrier that is holding back their health, physical activity, or sports performance.

-For over 25 years, I've been helping my clients find the progress they've been working so hard for.
-Whether it is improving health with exercise for chronic illness, getting back onto the golf course after spine surgery, or setting a personal record in the marathon, I feel as excited as my clients when they achieve their personal milestones.
+For over 25 years, I've been helping my clients find the progress they've been working so hard to achieve.
+Whether it is improving health with exercise for chronic illness, getting back onto the golf course after orthopaedic surgery, or setting a personal record in the marathon, I'm sure I can help you move forward towards your goals.

+I've continued to learn and train with international leaders in physical and movement assessment and therapy, including Paul Hodges, Shirley Sahrmann, Mark Comerford, and Jack Miller.
 I apply the skills and knowledge gained from these experiences to help my clients progress in their function, movement, and performance.
-No hype required.

 There is a huge gap between physical/medical therapy outcomes and actually being able to return to life the way it was before your health problem happened.
 In fact, pain and disability are a bigger problem today than ever.

 Sadly, it often leads to recurring injuries and persistent/chronic pain - making people scared and frustrated to engage in activities because they can't find the reason for it all!